Introduction Of Oyster CDP (Customer Data Platform)

-Note: Match data from our match partners excepted.
-Contact your Express Analytics representative for details.
+(Note: Match data from our match partners excepted.
+Contact the Express Analytics team for details.)

 File Formatting Guide

-Files of the same type for ingestion in the same Source should always have the same set of identifier fields: names should be consistent from file to file.
-For offline Sources with multiple identifiers (for example, name & postal plus email), if a subsequent file contains data tied only to some subset of those identifiers, still include those headers and simply leave the row data blank.
+Files of the same type for ingestion in the same source should always have the same set of identifier fields: names should be consistent from file to file.
+For offline sources with multiple identifiers (for example, name and postal plus email), if a subsequent file contains data tied only to some subset of those identifiers, still include those headers and simply leave the row data blank.

-In order to maximize reach and maintain accuracy, the following 14 bold standardized are highly recommended for every file of offline identifiers you upload to us.
+In order to maximize reach and maintain accuracy, the following 14 bold standardized fields are highly recommended for every file of offline identifiers you upload.
 If you cannot supply a given field of data, you may include the respective header anyway and simply leave that column blank.
 Headers must be included in the first line of every import, and should match the contents of the file.

 In order, the standard fields are:

 - Client Customer ID (should be unique and persistent)

 - Zip Code